joicodes/cs1.3-draft/README.md

 ### Learning Outcomes

 By the end of this course, students will be able to:
-1. Implement, compare and contrast iterative and recursive algorithms
+1. Implement, compare and contrast iterative and recursive algorithms.
-1. Analyze best-case and worst-case time and space complexity of an algorithm
+1. Analyze best-case and worst-case time and space complexity of an algorithm.
-1. Implement several abstract data types and data structures including linked lists, stacks, queues, hash tables, maps, sets, and binary search trees
+1. Implement several abstract data types and data structures including linked lists, stacks, queues, hash tables, maps, sets, and binary search trees.
-1. Implement tree traversal algorithms: depth-first and breadth-first ordering
+1. Implement tree traversal algorithms: depth-first and breadth-first ordering.
-1. Write technical articles to deepen understanding and demonstrate mastery
+1. Write technical articles to deepen understanding and demonstrate mastery.

 ### Prerequisites